Mercypearls/Celo-tutorial/README.md

 2. Node.js installed on your machine.
 3. Familiarity with Hardhat.
 If you're new to Hardhat, you can refer to the [Hardhat documentation](https://hardhat.org/getting-started/) for installation and setup instructions.

+# Overview of Celo Oracles

+## What are Celo Oracles?

+Celo oracles are specialized components that enable smart contracts to interact with external data.
+They act as bridges between the blockchain and off-chain data sources, fetching and verifying data to make it available within the Celo ecosystem.

+## Celo Oracles Overview

+Oracles are essential for decentralized applications that require real-time data, such as price feeds, weather information, or other external API data.
+They enable smart contracts to access and utilize this off-chain data.

+## Why are Oracles Important?

+Oracles play a crucial role in expanding the functionality and use cases of smart contracts.
+By providing access to external data, oracles enable smart contracts to interact with the real world and make decisions based on real-time information.

+For example, in a decentralized finance (DeFi) application, an oracle can provide the current price of an asset.
+Smart contracts can then use this price to execute trades, calculate interest rates, or trigger other actions.

+## Benefits and Challenges of Using Decentralized Oracles

+Decentralized oracles offer several benefits compared to centralized alternatives:

+- **Increased Security**: Decentralized oracles distribute the data-fetching and verification process across multiple nodes, making it more resistant to single points of failure and manipulation.

+- **Transparency**: The operations performed by decentralized oracles are transparent and auditable on the blockchain, providing increased trust in the integrity of the data.

+- **Trustless Data Feeds**: Decentralized oracles enable trustless data feeds, reducing the reliance on centralized entities for providing external data.

+However, implementing decentralized oracles comes with challenges, such as ensuring data integrity, managing consensus mechanisms, and designing appropriate trust models.

 ## Setting up the Project

 Let's start by setting up a new Hardhat project.